-3.3.1.2.
+3.3.2.
+Approval marking.

+With regard to the size of the approval marking the value for “a” in part 1 of Annex 7 shall be at least 5 mm.

 Examples of the arrangement of the markings are shown in Annex 7.

-3.3.2.
+3.3.2.1.
 The approval marking shall consist of:

-3.3.2.1.
-A circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval.
+3.3.2.1.1.
+The approval mark, i.e. a circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval.

-3.3.2.2.
-The number prescribed in paragraph 3.2.3.2.3.3.2.3.
+3.3.2.1.2.
+The four digit sequential number being part of the approval number prescribed in paragraph 3.2.3.2.
+This sequential number shall be placed close to the approval mark.

+3.3.2.1.3.
 The symbols identifying the light signalling lamps prescribed in paragraph 3.2.4.

-3.3.2.4.
+3.3.2.1.4.
 The number of this Regulation followed by the letter 'R' and the two digits indicating the series of amendments in force at the time of issue of the approval.